What Are Dental Implants?

 If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
 While there are exceptions, most patients are able to receive dental implants.
 If your mouth is not appropriate for implants, your doctor will discuss options to optimize your condition.

 What Type Of Anesthesia Is Used?

 The majority of dental implants and bone grafting procedures can be performed in the office under local anesthesia, with or without office based general anesthesia.
-Dr. Dietrich performs implant surgery in the office operating suite, thus optimizing the level of sterility.
+Your doctor performs implant surgery in the office operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.
 Please see the Anesthesia tab for a further description of these options.

 Do Implants Need Special Care?